 This paper shows that exchange-traded funds (ETFs) "sample" their indexes, systematically underweighting or omitting illiquid index stocks.
 As a result, arbitrage activity between the ETF and its index has heterogeneous effects on underlying asset markets.
 Using an instrumental variables approach, we find that the trading activity of ETFs reduces liquidity and price efficiency and increases volatility and co-movement for liquid stocks, but has no effect on illiquid stocks.
 Our results demonstrate that the effects of passive investing on asset markets depend on how passive funds replicate their target index.

-Are cryptocurrencies mere speculative bubbles, or do their prices reflect the underlying technology?
-We address this question by examining flaws in the underlying technology that could lead to cryptocurrency theft and their effect on returns.
-Most cryptocurrencies are open-source projects hosted on GitHub with public source code, whose cybersecurity flaws are documented to be fixed later.
-We find that one flaw predicts a 5 basis points decrease in the coin's daily return.
+Are cryptocurrencies mere speculative bubbles, or do their returns reflect the quality of their underlying technology?
+To address this question, we examine crypto technological flaws leading to cybersecurity exposures.
+Technological flaws in the underlying technology of cryptos, their publicly visible source code on GitHub, are bugs documented by developers to be fixed later.
+We find that one flaw predicts a 7 basis point decrease in the coin's daily return.
 A portfolio that longs no-flaw coins and shorts high-flaw ones, which we term the “cybersecurity factor,” earns 30 basis points daily.
-Our results demonstrate that cryptocurrency prices reflect the quality of its underlying technology.
+Our results demonstrate that cryptocurrency returns reflect the quality of their underlying technology.

 Does high-frequency trade increase or decrease volatility in financial markets during crises?
 We introduce a novel intraday volatility measure for ETFs, and find that during the Covid-19 crisis period, the withdrawal of high-frequency trade from large stock ETFs increases intraday ETF volatility net of the fundamental shock from Covid itself by over 30%.
 The speed of arbitrage activities slows down during the Covid-19 period as high-frequency traders reduce the intensity of their trading.
 While high frequency traders may serve as de facto market makers during normal times, they withdraw from the market during a crisis, precisely when they are needed most.